Introduction

 It uses the selected edition.
 Doc-comments are always lowered.
 The only Processing that happens before tokenising step performed is CRLF normalisation.

-options work in the same way as for compare
+The --details and --failures-only options work in the same way as for compare;

 "details" shows the stringified form of each token.